Predictive Maintenance

 To ensure the investments are rewarded, it is necessary to obtain a baseline and to measure continuously.

-The Predictive Maintenance devices are to obtain readings on the inputs (x's) that can lead to an output such as parts/hr, uptime, quality metrics or a combination of them that is called Overall Equipment Effectiveness.
+The Predictive Maintenance devices are to obtain readings on the inputs (x's) that can lead to an output such as parts/hour, uptime, quality metrics or a combination of them that is called Overall Equipment Effectiveness.

 A Six Sigma team should focus on controlling the x's and that will lead to variation reduction and drive the mean in the right direction.